I recently enjoyed a terrific holiday in the Maldives, one of my favorite beach destinations in the world. You can read my trip reports here:

 - Save money: get complimentary VIP perks when booking Soneva Fushi via Virtuoso (e.g. villa upgrade, breakfast, early check-in , late check-out, and $100 USD resort credit).

 - Save money: read my tips for getting the best deal at a luxury hotel like Soneva Fushi (and/or receive many free perks).

 - Room tip: all villas at Soneva Fushi are phenomenal.
-But if unobstructed ocean views are what you are looking for, then be sure to book or request a villa on the sunrise side of the island.
+But if unobstructed ocean views are what you are looking for, be sure to book or request a villa on the sunrise side of the island.

 - Room tip: book a villa with a pool, since the resort has no communal pool (although the the island is surrounded by the world’s largest swimming pool).

 - Read my tips for preparing your trip in time.

 The best weather in the Maldives is between January and April, which also means high season (and high hotel rates).
 The monsoon runs from May to October, peaking in June.
 It is worth paying higher prices and sticking to the dry season as there is nothing to do on a rainy day except drink, eat, work out or scuba dive.
 Especially November and December, which are often labelled as dry season months, have been very unsettled in recent years.

 Soneva Fushi is located a 30-minute waterplane trip from Male International Airport (MLE).
 Check the Wikipedia page of Male International Airport for an updated list of airlines that offer direct flights to Male International Airport.